- Home

 5. Layer up and get outside

 While working out at home can be a great option for some, for others, nothing beats getting some fresh air.
-In the winter – providing you layer up – walking, running, and cycling outside are all fantastic ways to keep fit and get the endorphins going.
+In the winter – providing you layer up – walking, running, and cycling are all fantastic ways to keep fit and get the endorphins going.

 Research actually suggests that working out in colder conditions can be better for you.
 Your body has to work harder to regulate your core temperature, which means your wintry workout will have you burning more calories.